 Managing distributed developer teams poses an entire set of brand-new challenges never seen before.
 As a software engineering manager, it’s more likely now than ever before, that you’ll be managing a team where at least some developers work remotely.

-This is why Fanni Karolina Tóth from Coding Sans interviewed Tim Olshansky on managing distributed developer teams.
+This is why Fanni Karolina Tóth interviewed Tim Olshansky on managing distributed developer teams in episode 6 of the Level-up Engineering podcast.
 He’s originally from Australia, but he has been working in San Francisco for nine years as a prominent figure in the tech scene.

 As current VP of engineering at Zenput, he has a boatload of experience managing both distributed developer teams and on-site engineering teams.
 Right now, he’s working on changing the food safety of the world.
 Prior to that, he was the CTO of Aconex, a publicly-traded construction technology company that was acquired by Oracle in 2018.

-It varies by company, by stage, and by individual team.
+It varies by company, by stage, and by the individual team.

 Even the way we define remote or distributed teams can vary.